TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 *	Section 4 briefly indicates how the information can be browsed.
 *	Section 5 summarizes the next steps.
 *	Annex 1 lists the Classes and Predicates in the data model

-For a broader overview of the SI Digital Framework please see document BIPM-DIG-G01.

 ## 2. Information contained in the SI Reference Point